One of the key benefits of incorporating a ‘limited company’ is the clear legal separation between a business and its directors/shareholders.

 · They must have up-to-date management accounts and financial information, as well as a daily cash flow model and budgets for profit and loss.

-· Directors must know the financial position of the company even when it’s not their specialism or area of interest
+· Directors must know the financial position of the company even when it’s not their area of interest

-· They should have regular minuted board meetings to discuss the company’s position, review cash flow and take decisions to act
+· They should have regular minuted board meetings to discuss the company’s position, review cash flow and make decisions to act

 · Director should negotiate a Time to Pay or TTP arrangement with HMRC, a payment plan to repay tax arrears.

 Are you Personally Liable for a Director’s Loan?

 Yes, directors are liable for loans taken from their own companies.
 Directors who cannot pay back these loans find themselves creditors of their own company and can be pursued even into bankruptcy by insolvency practitioners.